George Nowlan: Early life and education

+Nowlan was born on 14 August 1898 in Havelock, Nova Scotia to the irish-Canadian Charles Randall Nowlan and his wife Hattie Euphemia DeLong.
 Nowlan was a soldier in the Canadian Expeditionary Force during the First World War.
 After the war ended, he returned to the Annapolis Valley of Nova Scotia and attended Acadia University to study for a Bachelor of Arts, graduating in 1920.
 He then studied law at Dalhousie University.

 Political career

 Nowlan was an MLA in the Nova Scotia Legislature in the 1920s, and was always known for his reputation as a hard worker and a Party Man.
 He served a term as the Progressive Conservative Party's president.
 While serving as Minister of National Revenue in 1962, he forbid Customs to censor or ban entrance to any publication unless a Canadian court had already ruled it to be "obscene", rather than using their own discretion.
 Five years later, this was overturned.

 There is a George Clyde Nowlan fonds at Library and Archives Canada.

 Personal life

 His son Pat Nowlan later became a Progressive Conservative (and later Independent Progressive Conservative) MP in Nowlan's riding of Kings County.